Probability Class 10th Notes - Free NCERT Class 10 Maths Chapter 15 Notes - Download PDF

 A sure event stands as an event which necessarily occurs throughout a particular experiment.
 A sure event (certain event) holds a fixed probability value of one.

 For example, the probability of getting a number less than 7 in a single throw of a die is 1 because it is certain that when a die is thrown once, we will always receive a number less than seven.
 After all, each face of the die is marked with a number less than seven.
-Thus, there are six alternative outcomes, which is the same number of favorable options.
+Thus, there are six alternative outcomes, which is the same number of favourable options.

 The comprehension of probability remains essential for satisfying decision-making processes when uncertainty exists in domains of finance, games, science and technology.
 Statistical inference, along with machine learning, stands upon probability as its basis, therefore making probability an essential mathematical concept linked to various domains.